|Home | Taps | Guest Book | History | Recollections | Reunions | Search|

 Good Conduct Medal

-Remaining active in support of the 24th Evac Hospital, he kept in personal contact with former coworkers and patients.
-Ed served as webmaster for the 24th Evacuation Hospital website from July 2003 until his death.
+Remaining active in support of the 24th Evac Hospital, in personal contact with former coworkers and patients, Ed also served as webmaster for this website from July 2003 until his death.

-Ed was a member of the Seventh-day Adventist Church.
-He served his church in many capacities, including deacon, and was webmaster for the College Church near his home in Massachusetts.
+Ed was a member of the Seveth-day Adventist Church.
+He served his church in many capacities, including deacon, and was the webmaster for the College Church near his home in Massachusetts.
 Ed quietly lived a life committed to God, making an impact on the lives of everyone around him, whether coworker, neighbor, friend, or family member.
 Ed believed in volunteer work, giving thousands of hours of service.
+His most enduring legacy is his design of a website on the meaning and importance of the Bible Sabbath, that continues to share the love of Jesus with all who view it today. www.SabbathTrail.org

+I miss Ed so much.
+Our lives were closely intertwined, and our greatest happiness was simply to be together.
 Since meeting each other, it is no exaggeration to say that we spent 32 years as best friends and soul mates.
-Our lives were closely intertwined, and our greatest happiness was simply to be together.
 Each of us had been praying that God would bring us the right partner, and we thanked Him so many times for answering our prayer so completely.

 Ed always cared more about others than himself, even during his illness.
 His thoughts were on others, and how he could help them.
 I personally know how much Ed wants to see those he loves and cares about -- his family and friends -- again, and to spend eternity enjoying your companionship.
 I would be unfaithful to his legacy if I did not sincerely ask each of you to take some quality time to stop and reflect on where you truly are with God, and the shortness of life.
 Let's resolve to use Ed's example as just the wakeup call that you and I need, and that we will each take it personally that God is trying to reach us.